iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Kaczmarz Method Part I, Introduction.md

 **References**
 - Wiki https://en.wikipedia.org/wiki/Kaczmarz_method for more.
-- Paper: R. Ansorge, Hamburg 1984 "Connections Between the Cimmino-Method and the KaczmarzMethod for the Solution of Singular and Regular Systems of Equations".
+- Paper: R. Ansorge, Hamburg 1984 "Connections Between the Cimmino-Method and the Kaczmarz Method for the Solution of Singular and Regular Systems of Equations".

 #### **Assumption 1**